-- (a) This term means all Losses under Covered Policies in force at the time of a Covered Event prior to the application of the Company's Retention and Coverage Level,-and excluding loss adjustment expense and any exclusions under Article VI. - (b) In calculating the Company's Ultimate Net Loss, the amounts described in paragraph (a) shall be reduced by the deductibles applicable under the policy to the hurricane loss, which must first be applied to the portion of the Loss covered by the FHCF.

-- (c) Salvages and all other recoveries, excluding reinsurance recoveries, shall be first deducted from such Loss to arrive at the amount of liability attaching hereunder. - (d) All salvages, recoveries or payments recovered or received subsequent to a Loss settlement under this Contract shall be applied as if recovered or received prior to the aforesaid settlement and all necessary adjustments shall be made by the parties hereto. - (e) The SBA shall be subrogated to the rights of the Company to the extent of its reimbursement of the Company.
+- (a) This term means all Losses under Covered Policies in force at the time of a Covered Event prior to the application of the Company's Retention and Coverage Level, and excluding loss adjustment expense and any exclusions under Article VI. - (b) In calculating the Company's Ultimate Net Loss, the amounts described in paragraph (a) shall be reduced by the deductibles applicable under the policy to the hurricane loss, without recognition of any credit earned or reduction to the deductible under the policy applied by the Company.
+The deductibles must first be applied to the portion of the Loss covered by the FHCF. - (c) Salvages and all other recoveries, excluding reinsurance recoveries, shall be first deducted from such Loss to arrive at the amount of liability attaching hereunder. - (d) All salvages, recoveries or payments recovered or received subsequent to a Loss settlement under this Contract shall be applied as if recovered or received prior to the aforesaid settlement and all necessary adjustments shall be made by the parties hereto. - (e) The SBA shall be subrogated to the rights of the Company to the extent of its reimbursement of the Company.
 The Company agrees to assist and cooperate with the SBA in all respects as regards such subrogation.
 The Company further agrees to undertake such actions as may be necessary to enforce its rights of salvage and subrogation, and its rights, if any, against other insurers as respects any claim, loss, or payment arising out of a Covered Event.